shellx

 Next example uninstall shellx-plugins-arch plugin

-$ shellx plugins uninstall shellx-plugins-arch
+$ shellx uninstall shellx-plugins-arch

 [PLUGIN] shellx-plugins-arch uninstalling...
 OK